 Accessibility and accommodations

 Accommodations for someone who cannot wear a mask must not result in reduced protection for workers.
-Employers may need to implement other control measures to replace the protection that would be provided by the mask.
+Employers may need to implement other control measures to:

 For people who need to have their faces seen, such as for lip reading, masks with clear panels are available for source control and PPE.
 Like all masks, these should securely cover the nose and mouth and fit closely to the face without gaps.
 If you choose to use a mask with clear panels as PPE, ensure that the mask is designed to meet this purpose.